RSS Morning Sitrep

 EOC Activation Level: Level 2

-- Highs will reach the middle to upper 60s across North Florida, low to middle 70s for Central Florida, and middle to upper 70s for South Florida.
+- Temperatures will gradually warm up to the upper 50s to middle 60s across North Florida, lower to middle 70s across Central Florida and middle to upper 70s across South Florida.

-- Upper 40s to lower 50s are expected across Central Florida and upper 50s to middle 60s for South Florida.
+- Low temperatures will fall into the upper 30s to upper 40s across North Florida, 50s across Central Florida and upper 50s to upper 60s across South Florida.

 To view the complete Morning Situation Report, please select the link below.